Narrowed or blocked arteries in the legs

 Endovascular intervention - "Balloon angioplasty" and "Stenting"

 The above video animation demonstrates the procedure of a balloon angioplasty and stent.
-A detailed description will be provided during your consultation with Mr Ling.
+A detailed description of Peripheral Vascular Disease Treatment will be provided during your consultation with Mr Ling.